alistos/alistos/README.md

 <p align="left">
 Hello, my name is Álisson Silva, I have a Bachelor's degree in Computer Science from UFAPE, formerly UFRPE - Garanhuns Academic Unit;

-    I have a fluent level of English with experience abroad, as during high school I participated in an exchange to Canada through the Ganhe o Mundo Program of the Pernambuco State Department of Education;
+<br>I have a fluent level of English with experience abroad, as during high school I participated in an exchange to Canada through the Ganhe o Mundo Program of the Pernambuco State Department of Education;

-    2 years of experience in the market as a fullstack developer, working at companies such as Capyba and Neurotech;
+<br>2 years of experience in the market as a fullstack developer, working at companies such as Capyba and Neurotech;

-    I currently have proficiency as a programmer in the following technologies:
+<br>I currently have proficiency as a programmer in the following technologies:

-    - Backend: Python, Django, NodeJs, Java, PHP, Laravel
+<br>- Backend: Python, Django, NodeJs, Java, PHP, Laravel
-    - Frontend: Javascript, Typescript, React, Angular
+<br>- Frontend: Javascript, Typescript, React, Angular
-    - Mobile: React Native, Flutter
+<br>- Mobile: React Native, Flutter

-    - Other technologies: Docker, Git, AWS, Bancos de Dados Relacionais(MySQL, PostgreSQL, MariaDB), unit tests and e2e tests;
+<br>- Other technologies: Docker, Git, AWS, Bancos de Dados Relacionais(MySQL, PostgreSQL, MariaDB), unit tests and e2e tests;
 </p>

 <p align="left">